joedlopes/unity-tutorial/02-ar-foundation-framework/03_ar_plane_manager.md

-## Example: Spawning Prefab on Detected Plane
+## Example 1: Spawning Prefab on Detected Planes

 In this example, we will create a script that spawns a prefab object on top of a detected plane when the user taps on the screen using the XR Interaction Toolkit events.